 Forensic radiography is a specific branch of the radiography field.
 Forensic radiographers are radiographic technologists who take images of the interior organs of critical trauma patients or deceased patients to determine cause of injury.
 There are no degree programs applicable to the field, but some schools and organizations do offer forensic radiography certificate programs.

 Forensic radiography certificate programs, courses and seminars are typically available for radiologic technologists, radiographers, imaging technicians and radiologists who are interested in applying their skills to the field of forensics.
 Such programs are rare, but not unheard of, in the United States, although they can be commonly found throughout the United Kingdom.
 The programs are often offered as continuing education credits for the members of professional radiography associations.

 Forensic radiography programs are designed to familiarize radiology professionals with the forensic processes of evidence recording, evidence collecting and pattern recognition skills.
-Students learn to examine diagnostic images from a forensic standpoint to help compile evidence that can later be used as evidence in court.
+Students learn to examine diagnostic images from a forensic standpoint to help compile evidence that can later be used in court.

 Continuing education and certificate programs in forensic radiography are only available in the United States to those individuals who are already practicing radiographers or radiologic technicians.
 Therefore, individuals must have completed either an associate's degree or a bachelor's degree in radiography or radiologic science.
 They might also be certified by an organization such as the American Registry of Radiologic Technologists (ARRT).